jsiegenthaler/homebridge-eosstb/README.md

 * **Optional Channel Numbers**: If you wish, you can display a channel number before the channel name.
 As this consumes some space on the Home app tile, it is off by default.

 * **Default Profile Support**: The default profile on start-up of the set-top box is used for the channel list if no other profile is configured for the plugin.

-* **Powerful Key Macros**: You can program key macros to control your set-top box, including accessing content such as radio channels that cannot be accessed directly via channel number.

 * **Intelligent Mute**: Clicking Volume Down on your iOS device three times in rapid succession sends a Mute command to your TV.
 A subsequent press of Volume Up or Volume Down cancels the mute (TV dependent).
 The triple-press timing is configurable.